JuanGQCadavid/Nebulon/server/message-receiving-transmission/readme.txt

 PACKAGES TO USE NETSTAT AND KILL PROCESSES ON PORTS

-1. Install 'net-tools' package or 'netstat'
+1. Install 'net-tools' package or the 'netstat'.

 2. to identify PIDs using sockets on port 17777
    $ sudo netstat -p | grep 17777